History

 4-Time State Champions

 “That first home game against the Bulldogs, played upon the banks of the Neches River, started Indian football down it’s first ever “trail of victory”.
 A sportswriter who witnessed the game noted that “…attendance was good and much spirit manifested.”
-He 34offense1also noted that the Port Neches squad played “fiercely”.”
+He also noted that the Port Neches squad played “fiercely”.”

 – Dr. Jon Buck Ford (Author: Down Trails of Victory)